-- 2. Study the labels of various packed foods to understand their nutritional contents - 3.
-Calorie free sweeteners market examples, and their contents - 4.
-Breastfeeding counselling, guidance using Information, Education and Communication (IEC) - 5.
-Information about the organizations working on deaddiction services in the region (city / district, etc.) - 6.
-Role of a pharmacist in disaster management A case study - 7.
-Overview on the National Tuberculosis Elimination Programme (NTEP) - 8.
-Drug disposal systems in the country, at industry level and citizen level - 9.
-Various Prebiotics or Probiotics (dietary and market products) - 10.
-Emergency preparedness: Study local Government structure with respect to Fire, Police departments, health department - 11.
-Prepare poster/presentation for general public on any one of the World Health Days. e.g., TB Day, AIDS Day, Handwashing Day, World Diabetes Day, World Heart Day, etc. - 12.
-List of home medicines, their storage, safe handling and disposal of unused medicines - 13.
-Responsible Use of Medicines: From Purchase to Disposal - 14.
-Collection of newspaper clips (minimum 5) relevant to any one topic and its submission in an organized form with collective summary based on the news items - 15.
-Read a minimum one article relevant to any theory topic, from Pharma /Science/ or other Periodicals and prepare summary of it for submission - 16.
-Mental health and its significances among the various segments of the society - 17.
+- 1. An overview of Women's Health Issues - 2.
+Study the labels of various packed foods to understand their nutritional contents - 3.
+Breastfeeding counselling, guidance using Information, Education and Communication (IEC) - 4.
+Information about the organizations working on de-addiction services in the region (city / district, etc.) - 5.
+Role of a pharmacist in disaster management A case study - 6.
+Overview on the National Tuberculosis Elimination Programme (NTEP) - 7.
+Drug disposal systems in the country, at industry level and citizen level - 8.
+Various Prebiotics or Probiotics (dietary and market products) - 9.
+Emergency preparedness: Study of local Government structure with respect to Fire, Police departments, health department - 10.
+Prepare poster/presentation for general public on any one of the Health Days. e.g. Day, AIDS Day, Handwashing Day,ORS day, World Diabetes Day, World Heart Day, etc. - 11.List of home medicines, their storage, safe handling, and disposal of unused medicines - 12.
+Responsible Use of Medicines: From Purchase to Disposal - 13.
+Collection of newspaper clips (minimum 5) relevant to any one topic and its submission in an organized form with collective summary based on the news items - 14.
+Read a minimum of one article relevant to any theory topic, from Pharma /Science/ or other Periodicals and prepare summary of it for submission - 15.
 Potential roles of pharmacists in rural India